tejasanilshah/tejasanilshah.github.io/adventure.markdown

 taxonomy: adventure
 ---

-I love adventures.<br>Here is a collection of some amazing things that were worth writing about.
+I love adventures.<br>Here is a collection of some experiences of mine that were worth writing about.